galio-org/galio/CONTRIBUTING.md

 We also welcome financial contributions in full transparency on our [open collective](https://opencollective.com/galio).
 Anyone can file an expense.
 If the expense makes sense for the development of the community, it will be "merged" in the ledger of our open collective by the core contributors and the person who filed the expense will be reimbursed.

+## galio-starter-kit contribution

+You want to take part in this cool community and help the world by creating some cool screens using Galio?
+Then go ahead and hope on our [galio-starter-kit repo](https://github.com/galio-org/galio-starter-kit).

 ## Hacktoberfest 2018